Gynecologic Oncology Fellowship

-The fellowship in gynecologic oncology is a four-year program designed to train obstetrician-gynecologists for careers in academic gynecologic oncology.
+The Gynecologic Oncology Fellowship is a four-year program designed to train obstetrician-gynecologists for careers in academic gynecologic oncology.
 Training is carried out at our main teaching facility, UT Southwestern Medical Center, and its affiliate institutions.

-The other two years of the fellowship are devoted to the following:
+The other two years are devoted to the following:

 - 21 months of acquiring research skills in the Laboratory of Gynecologic Oncology within the Nancy B. and Jake L. Hamon Center for Therapeutic Oncology Research